Lateran Palace: Medieval Palace

 Leo III and his successor Paschal I (817–24) decorated the Sancta Sanctorum (“Holy of Holies”, the private papal chapel) with new jeweled reliquaries and a reliquary chest modeled on the Ark of the Covenant, which stored some of Rome’s most precious relics.
 Around the 820s the Liber Pontificalis starts calling the complex a palace, palatium.

 The private apartments of the popes in this palace were situated between the triclinium and the city walls.
 It later was called Aula Concilii ("Hall of the Council") due to its role as a place of meetings.

 In the tenth century Sergius III restored the palace after a disastrous fire, and later it was greatly embellished by Innocent III.
 This was the period of its greatest magnificence, when Dante speaks of it as beyond all human achievements.
 At this time the centre of the piazza was occupied by the palace and tower of the Annibaldi family.

+After the Great Schism of 1054, the Lateran palace was the venue of the first ecumenical council to be held in Western Europe in 1123.
+Four other ecumenical councils (in 1139, in 1179, in 1213 & in 1512) were also held in this site.

 Between this palace and the Lateran basilica was the equestrian statue of Marcus Aurelius, which at the time was erroneously believed to represent the Christian Emperor Constantine (which association probably accounted for its preservation).
 A copy of the equestrian statue is now placed in the centre of the Capitoline Square while the original has been safely preserved for display in the Capitoline Museums.

 Boniface VIII added the Loggia delle Benedizioni to the northern side of the Aula Concilii.

 In its place, the Lateran obelisk was erected.
-Originally commissioned by the 18th dynasty Pharaoh Tuthmosis III, it was completed by his grandson, Tuthmosis IV.
+Originally commissioned by the 18th dynasty Pharaoh Thuthmosis III, it was completed by his grandson, Thuthmosis IV.
 At 32.18 m (45.70 m including the base) it is the tallest obelisk in Rome and the largest standing ancient Egyptian obelisk in the world, weighing over 230 tons.
 Following the annexation of Egypt to the Empire, it was taken from the temple of Amun in Karnak and brought to Alexandria with another obelisk by Constantius II.
 From there it was brought on its own to Rome in 357 to decorate the spina of the Circus Maximus.
 The dedication on the base, however, gives the glory to Constantine I, not to his son who brought it to Rome.